-The school may choose to impose a sanction or punishment on the alleged perpetrator following an incident of peer on peer abuse.
+The school may choose to impose a sanction or punishment on the alleged perpetrator following an incident of child on child abuse.
 In this case, we will follow the school Behaviour Policy in determining the level and severity of sanction.

-Where a child is cautioned or receives a conviction related to an incident of peer on peer abuse, the school will ensure that a risk assessment is in place to support the pupil and keep other pupils safe.
+Where a child is cautioned or receives a conviction related to an incident of child on child abuse, the school will <insert school arrangements here - refer to KCSIE Part 5 for guidance on SVSH>